While the nation’s capital doesn’t have legalized gambling, there are two large, Vegas-style casinos within thirty miles of the District of Columbia.

 Live! opened in 2012 without accommodations, however a newer 17 story hotel tower, (completed in 2018), now gives the resort 310 hotel rooms and 52 suites.

 Live!
-Casino & Hotel’s eleven different dining options include a New York style deli, the Prime Rib steakhouse, fast casual Mexican and seafood, a Bobby Flay hamburger restaurant, as well as a Cheesecake Factory.
+Casino & Hotel Maryland’s ten different dining options include a New York style deli, the Prime Rib steakhouse, fast casual Mexican, a Bobby Flay hamburger restaurant, as well as a Cheesecake Factory.

 Hanover, Maryland 21076